-This paper employs analytical and numerical general equilibrium models to assess the efficiency impacts of two policies to reduce U.S. carbon emissions - a carbon tax and a carbon quota ? taking into account the interactions between these policies and pre-existing tax distortions in factor markets.
+This paper employs analytical and numerical general equilibrium models to assess the efficiency impacts of two policies to reduce U.S. carbon emissions -- a carbon tax and a carbon quota -- taking into account the inter- actions between these policies and pre-existing tax distortions in factor markets.
 We show that tax interactions significantly raise the costs of both policies relative to what they would be in a first-best setting.
-In addition, we show that these interactions put the carbon quota at a significant efficiency disadvantage relative to the carbon tax: the costs of reducing emissions by 10 per cent are more than 300 percent higher under the carbon quota than under the carbon tax.
-This disadvantage reflects the inability of the quota policy to generate revenue that can be used to reduce pre-existing distortionary taxes.
-Indeed, second-best considerations severely limit the potential of a carbon quota to generate overall efficiency gains.
+In addition, we show that these interactions put the carbon quota at a signficant efficiency disadvantage relative to the carbon tax: the costs of reducing emissions by 10 % are more than three times higher under the carbon quota than than under the carbon tax.
+This disadvantage reflects the inability of the quota policy to generate revenue that can be used to reduce pre-existing dis- tortionary taxes.
+Indeed, second-best considerations severely limit the potential of a carbon quota to general overall efficiency gains.
 Under our central estimates, a non-auctioned carbon quota (or set of grandfathered carbon emissions permits) cannot increase efficiency unless the marginal benefits from avoided future climate change are at least $25 per ton of carbon abatement.
 Most estimates of these marginal environmental benefits are well below $25 per ton.
-Thus, our analysis suggests that any carbon abatement by way of a non-auctioned quota will not be efficiency-improving.
-In contrast, we estimate that a revenue-neutral carbon tax can be efficiency-improving so long as marginal environmental benefits are positive.
+Thus, our analysis suggests that any carbon abatement by way of a non-auctioned quota will be efficiency-reducing.
+In contrast, a revenue-neutral carbon tax is found to be efficiency-improving so long as marginal environmental benefits are positive.

 Suggested Citation: Suggested Citation